keptn/lifecycle-toolkit/docs/blog/posts/using-keptn-analyses-in-argo-workflows.md

 {% include "./using-keptn-analyses-in-argo-workflows/load-generator-task.yaml" %}
 ```

-This task will simply create some load by sending a curl request
+This task simply creates some load by sending a curl request
 to the sample application for a duration of one minute.

 ## Defining the AnalysisValueTemplates